dashdotrobot/canvas-breakout-rooms/README.md

 2. Click on your profile picture and click on "Settings."
 3. Under "Approved Integrations," click "New Access Token.
 4. Enter a short description under "Purpose."
-5. Copy the API Token that is generated and save it in a plain text file "API_TOKEN.txt" in the same directory as `canvas_breakout_rooms.py`.
+5. Copy the API Token that is generated and save it in a plain text file `API_TOKEN.txt` in the same directory as `canvas_breakout_rooms.py`.
 You can also save it elsewhere, and just enter it when prompted by the script.
 Most importantly: __keep this file secret!__.
 It allows anyone to access and change your course and students' data.

 ### Generate the breakout room pre-assignment file